awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_multiple-services-console.md

 # IAM: Allows and denies access to multiple services programmatically and in the console<a name="reference_policies_examples_iam_multiple-services-console"></a>

-This example shows how you might create a policy that allows full access to several services and limited self\-managing access in IAM\.
+This example shows how you might create an IAM policy that allows full access to several services and limited self\-managing access in IAM\.
 It also denies access to the Amazon S3 `logs` bucket or the Amazon EC2 `i-1234567890abcdef0` instance\.
 This policy also grants the necessary permissions to complete this action on the console\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 **Warning**
 This policy allows full access to every action and resource in multiple services\.
 This policy should be applied only to trusted administrators\.